B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Skill: Representing and Solving Addition and Subtraction Problems Using Strategies Including Algorithms

-The learning of mathematical operations takes place gradually.
+Learning mathematical operations takes place gradually.
 The starting point should be the exploration of operations in problem-solving situations.
 Students learn to associate situations with particular operations, which allows them to begin to make sense of the operations.
-In addition, students need to use strategies based on their understanding of the context, the problem, and the operations.
+Students need to use strategies based on their understanding of the context, the problem, and the operations.
 Students become aware that there are many ways to solve a problem and even many ways to carry out the same operation.
-Subsequently, students are asked to solve a variety of problems in order to progress to using effective strategies.
+As such, students should be asked to solve a variety of problems in order to progress towards using more effective strategies.

-Contrary to the traditional process where students mainly learn to apply the usual algorithms, the learning of operations must be more oriented towards the understanding of operations, the exploration of mental calculation and the use of various strategies to carry out operations.
-It is in this sense that the mathematics framework program stipulates the expectation for students in the junior cycle, namely that the student must be able to solve problems related to the operations studied by using various strategies or personal algorithms.
+Contrary to the traditional practice of having students mainly learn to apply standard algorithms, learning operations should be more oriented towards understanding the operations, exploring mental strategies, and using various strategies to carry out operations.
+Students in the junior grades must be able to solve problems related to the operations studied using various strategies or personal algorithms.

 In order to meet this expectation, students must be put in a problem-solving situation.
 This will allow them to develop and explore various strategies or personal algorithms.

-To develop effective strategies in students, it is important to offer students various types of problems in such a way as to allow them to grasp the multiple meanings of operations.
+To support students in developing effective strategies, it is important to offer them various types of problems in such a way as to allow them to grasp the multiple meanings of operations.
 A well-chosen problem and the application of a thoughtful strategy are more profitable than a series of mechanically completed exercises.
-It is therefore necessary to allocate the necessary time that will allow the students to understand and consolidate the strategies.
+It is therefore necessary to allocate the necessary time that will allow the students to understand and consolidate different strategies and approaches.

-The exploration of strategies (including flexible algorithms) is essential as these are tangible examples of the number sense and operations sense that students have acquired.
-These strategies and flexible algorithms indicate how they "play" with numbers and operations.
-These strategies that are put on paper have the potential to translate into mental math strategies.
-For example, students who have the opportunity to write their reasoning on paper or who use a number chart to perform a calculation such as \(36\; + \;52\) may later follow a similar reasoning mentally.
+The exploration of strategies (including flexible algorithms) is essential to developing a robust number and operation sense.
+These strategies and flexible algorithms are the way for students to "play" with numbers and operations.
+Furthermore, these strategies that are put on paper also have the potential to translate into mental math strategies.
+For example, students who use a number chart or number line to perform a calculation such as \(36\; + \;52\) may later follow a similar reasoning mentally.

-In addition, it is essential to animate mathematical exchanges relating, for example, to these strategies and to personal algorithms.
-These exchanges promote the sharing of strategies and the recognition of the links between them.
-Each student's personal strategies are clarified, perfected and become more effective as they establish links between them.
+In addition, it is essential to animate mathematical conversations or discussions relating to the use of these strategies and to personal algorithms.
+These conversations promote the sharing of strategies and the recognition of the connections between them.
+Each student's personal strategies are clarified, refined and become more effective as they make connections between their and other strategies.
 Thus, "teachers guide the discussion by using strategies that students have used to initiate understanding of specific mathematical concepts and to direct students' progress towards effective methods" (Ministry of Education of the Ontario, 2004a, page 18).

-Similarly, when the student physically takes 10 groups of 10 units and realizes that it is a group of 100 units called a hundred, we can mention that the student is using the concept of grouping and that it is the same grouping which is symbolized by the writing of the number “1” above the position of the hundreds in the usual algorithm.
+Similarly, when the student physically takes 10 groups of 10 ones and realizes that it is a group of 100 ones called a hundred, a teacher might help the student notice that this concept of grouping is the same grouping which is symbolized by the writing of the number “1” above the hundreds position in the standard algorithm.

-Scaffolding by teachers helps students understand the underlying concepts associated with various operations (for example, exchange in subtraction).
-In addition, the mathematical exchange makes it possible to present new strategies.
-Teachers and students can also model strategies by making sure to verbalize the reasoning behind them.
-Later, the usual algorithm can be presented, ensuring that the students understand the underlying concepts and the reasons for the actions taken.
+Scaffolding by teachers helps students to understand the underlying concepts associated with various operations (for example, exchanging units in subtraction).
+Mathematical conversations are an opportunity to present new strategies, make connections between strategies, and point or draw out efficiencies.
+Teachers and students could model strategies by making sure to verbalize the reasoning behind them.
+Later, the standard algorithm can be presented, ensuring that the students understand the underlying concepts and the reasons for the actions taken.
 Common algorithms should be seen by students as just another way of performing operations.

-In addition and subtraction, quantities are joined, separated, combined or compared.
+In addition and subtraction, quantities are changed (joined or separated), combined or compared.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.

-Addition and subtraction are simply operations that occur in problems.
-Therefore, it is important to avoid referring to them as "subtraction problems" or "addition problems" because it is the understanding of the situation, as well as the understanding of the operations, that leads to the choice of a problem-solving strategy, in this case the choice of addition or subtraction.
+Addition and subtraction are operations that can be used to solve problems.
+Therefore, it is important to avoid referring to them as "subtraction problems" or "addition problems" because it is the understanding of the situation, as well as the understanding of the operations, that leads to the choice of using addition or subtraction to solve it.
 Thus, students must analyze the problem, choose a strategy and apply it, just as adults do.
 In this context, the teacher's role is to assist students in their analysis and understanding of operations.

 It is important to note that the problems presented below appear similar due to their context.
-However, for students, each situation represents a particular problem.
-It is by mastering these various types of problems that students acquire a mastery of addition and subtraction.
+However, for students, each situation represents a unique problem.
+It is by having experience with these various types of problems that students become proficient with addition and subtraction and knowing when to each.

 The part-whole model can be useful for representing known and unknown values in joining problems.